 3. Transportation and Ticket Center

 The Transportation and Ticket Center (TTC) is Disney’s transportation hub and serves as a transfer point between boats, buses, and the Monorail.
 Not only can guests purchase park tickets here, but they can also take various forms of transportation to their destination of choice.
-The TTC is also where guests can hop on the monorail, which will take them to either the Magic Kingdom, Epcot, the Contemporary, the Grand Floridian, the Polynesian, and, of course, the TTC.
+The TTC is also where guests can hop on the monorail, which will take them to either the Magic Kingdom, Epcot, the Contemporary, the Grand Floridian, the Polynesian.
 Guests can also board a ferry boat at the TTC, which will take them to the Magic Kingdom.
 There are also buses available to catch, especially for those who want to go to Hollywood Studios or Animal Kingdom.
-Those driving to the Magic Kingdom can also park their cars at the TTC.
+Guests can also park their cars at the TTC.